plepe/wikipedia-list-extractor/README.md

 # wikipedia-list-extractor
 Wikipedia has lists of objects (e.g. monuments), often referenced by governmental data (e.g. heritage protection).
 This module helps to extract data from these lists.

+Example: The sub-pages of [https://de.wikipedia.org/wiki/Denkmalgesch%C3%BCtzte_Objekte_in_%C3%96sterreich](Denkmalgeschützte Objekte in Österreich) will list all heritage protected objects in Austria.
+This module will return individual items of this list as JSON objects.
+The ID within this module for this list is 'AT-BDA'.
+The items can be referenced either by their ID (e.g. 'id-24536') or their Wikidata-ID (e.g. 'Q1534177') or their page plus index (e.g. 'Liste der denkmalgeschützten Objekte in Wien/Innere Stadt/E–He#69').

 In `data/` there are config files for each type of list.

 # Usage